kubermatic/docs/content/kubermatic/main/tutorials-howtos/CCM-migration/_index.en.md

 ...
 ```

-Once all the machineDeployments are rolled out, and the new machines have the aforementioned annotation, the cluster
+Once all the machine deployments are rolled out and the new machines have the aforementioned annotation, the cluster
 condition `CSIKubeletMigrationCompleted` will be set to true, and the migration is considered completed.

 ### Disabling the External CCM